-Langrisser is a mobile strategy RPG game that has gacha elements that work in tandem with its gameplay.
-True to its genre, the game allows you to collect several heroes to make the best team possible.
+Langrisser is a mobile strategy RPG game whose gacha elements work in tandem with its gameplay.
+True to its genre, the game allows you to collect several heroes to form the best possible team.

 This list was made with PvE play in mind and with consideration of the cost-effectiveness of each hero (meaning it’s free-to-play friendly).
-Take a look to start forming the best team you can in Langrisser.
+Keep reading if you want to form the best team you can in Langrisser.

 Note that Hero Skill descriptions are written for the maximum rank of the hero.
 This is to give you a glimpse of the hero’s potential when fully leveled-up.

 Table of ContentsShow

 These are the strongest heroes in the game.
 They have unique abilities that would fit any faction team, across multiple in-game situations.

 |Tiaris||Healer||Healing Light: After taking action, allies within 2 blocks gain [Heal].
 After the battle, 100% chance to restore HP amounting to 3x Tiaris’ INT.||Tiaris pairs perfectly with your primary tank AND primary damage-dealer. |

 She’s the best healer in the game, capable of keeping your tank alive for a long time.
 She can also buff your main DPS character with offensive buffs — enough to even one-shot some of the game’s tougher enemies.